artemis-analytics/artemis/docs/artemis.md

 Artemis application requires the topological sorted list of output Elements and Sequences.
 The topological sort of a directed graph is a linear ordering of the vertices such that for every directed edge *uv* from vertex *u* to vertex *v*, *u* comes before *v* in the ordering.
-Artemis uses the python library toposort, available on PyPi, to create the ordered list.
+Artemis uses the python library *toposort* to create the ordered list.
-For more information, please refer to the Wikipedia description of topological sorting.
+For more information, please refer to the Wikipedia description of topological sorting and the toposort algorithm available on BitBucket.

 **Assumption**